 30% OFF SALE!
-Discount Automaticaly Applied at Checkout - Some exclusions apply
+Discount Automatically Applied at Checkout - Some Exclusions Apply

 Trichotillomania (trick-o-til-o-MAY-nee-ah) is a hair pulling disorder.
 They may pull from areas all over the body, to include the scalp, eyebrows, eyelashes, pubic area, underarms, chest, legs or beard area.
 Some people who suffer from hair pulling just pull from one area, such as their scalp or eyelashes, while others pull hair from all areas of the body.
 The hair pulling results in noticeable bald patches, often causing tremendous anxiety and stress when baldness is located in an area that cannot be hidden from public view, such as the scalp, eyelashes or eyebrow area.
 The baldness and concern over how others will view the loss of hair oftentimes affects the person's self-esteem, causing them to withdrawal from activities they would normally participate in, such as sports, social outings, swimming, etc.